By Nathan Coppedge: Philosopher, Artist, Inventor, Poet

 2.5 / 10 expressiveness.
 I look more expressive with a beard, if that gives you any idea.
 I have been told I have poor affect, like it's a disease.
 I think it's just limited personality.
 People with a lot of personality take it for granted, and think it's normal.
 But some people just don't have personality.
 I'm one of them.
 I'm all about influence, 0 about people who don't have influence.
 You could say this is neurotic, but I'm an introvert, so influence means something very different to me.
 It's about the capacity for significance, written and symbolic significance.
 Sometimes I think all expression should be done with the soul.
 So, I have a spiritual outlook on expression.
 I expect people to be telepathic, and also moderately intuitive.
 And yet, my perceptions are largely a view of the physical world.
 This leads to frustrations.

 6 / 10 bitterness.
 My life is bittersweet in a kind of superficial way.
 I indulge emotional bitterness as a way of having a hard edge in my life.
 Bitterness, like chocolate or irony is an important intellectual tool that prevents embarrassment from creeping in.
 But, it could be that I'm a very sweet person in a very bitter place in my whole existence, and my life is really sweet compared to many things I find around me.
 The average old woman looks at least two shades more bitter than me, but this could be an illusion.

-I am a philosopher, artist, inventor, and poet (in some capacity), and a member of the International Honor Society for Philosophy.
+I am a philosopher, artist, inventor, and poet (in some capacity), and a member of the International Honor Society for Philosophers.
 My quotes have appeared in Book Forum, the Hartford Courant, and other independent websites.
 A comment at The Economist cites my possible influence on the economic policy of India.
-Recently one of my articles on technology was highlighted by Ev Williams, founder of Twitter.
-One of my hobbies is fine art, and I am the author of many books on original and interesting topics.
+One of my artworks once sold for $1 million off the street but I ended up returning the money.
+I have written many books on topics such as perpetual motion machines, philosophy systems, and the occult.
 I live alone in New Haven, CT.